GA-repos/Django_Rest_Framework/readme.md

 Using Django's built-in `JsonResponse`, we can send dictionaries or lists as JSON objects in Django without installing any libraries.

-Let's open
-[`dogs`](https://git.generalassemb.ly/Flex-322/django_rest-framework_starter)
-and checkout a new branch to test it out!
+Let's open a sample app called [`dogs`](https://git.generalassemb.ly/Flex-322/django_rest-framework_starter) and to test it out!

 Here is what that looks like: